acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 - [ ] describes the cost of gathering data and any incentives used
 - [ ] addresses survivorship bias<sup>[8](#myfootnote8)</sup>
 - [ ] report any contextual change for participants as the study progressed.
+- [ ] report the years in which each wave of the data collection occurred.

 </checklist>